The Resident (part nineteen)

 Tithonians

-The feeling would be like writing in your diary, on this day, ‘I’m buying socks tomorrow’; then opening your drawer next morning to discover new socks inside.
-Magical and weird, until done enough to grasp the rules governing it.
+The feeling would be like writing in your diary, today, ‘I’m buying socks tomorrow’, then opening your drawer next morning to discover new socks inside.
+Magical and weird, until done enough to grasp the ordinariness of it.

-And of course, the Tuesday-Friday schedule is for your guidance only.
+Understand, the Tuesday-Friday schedule is for your guidance only.
 Early travels were completed over unpredictable periods.
 Foodstuffs were in fact used, to be consumed, blood and urine samples taken, breath analysis, et cetera.
 We would not send a rat, not a dog or cat, not any poor creature, barring the amoebic.
 Animals, post-cataclysm, are recognized as precious to human life, and our laws allow no experimental uses, no entertainment uses, rare exceptions for labor, eating only of eggs and milk, obtained humanely.
-And so, the first being to travel was a scientist.
+And so the first being to travel was a scientist.

 He was James Wissary.
-Yes, in our millennium a popular name.
+A popular name in our millennium, yes.
 He was not a Tithonian; the immortality program was well underway, but Dr. Wissary was what we call a Generational.
 The Generationals have ordinary genes and live in company with their cohorts, to age sixty-five on average.
 James Alpha created James Beta.
 Dr. Wissary traveled a third time, and created James Gamma.

 32